-Remote Control of the radio shack is implemented using a local PC to control the FT950 rig and other key equipment and to provide and interface for 2-way audio over the Internet.
-The local PC is then remotely accessed by a remote PC using Teamviewer over the open Internet.
+Remote Control of the radio shack is implemented using a local PC in the radio shack to control the FT950 rig and other key equipment and to provide an interface for 2-way audio over the Internet.
+The local PC is then remotely accessed by a remote PC using TeamViewer (free for personal use remote PC access application) over the open Internet.

 The complete list of items which are controlled remotely for my shack are: